mmcdonald3009/cinnamondesktop_cinnamenu_default/README.md

 ----------------------------------------------------------------------------------------------------
 Delete "Add Panel", "Remove Panel" and "Remove Applet" Functions Entirely...
 YOU REALLY SHOULD DO THESE FOR UNBREAKABILITY & STABILITY ...<br>
+The default set released as part of Cinnamon stable is enough for a productive computing experience.
 ----------------------------------------------------------------------------------------------------
 <br>
 Take a backup of /usr/share/cinnamon/js/panel.js, main.js, applet.js, everything, etc in case you need to restore them.<br>